Paul-J-Company/Systems-Design/README.md

      so when a failure happens there is no loss of service.

 ### IT Industry Definitions:
+What is a Data Center? https://www.impactmybiz.com/blog/data-center-tiers-explained/ There are currently four data center tiers, ranked by performance and uptime. https://phoenixnap.com/blog/data-center-tiers-classification
 What is Platform Engineering?
 What is DevOps?
 What is DevSecOps?